 Any student aged 14 and under can submit a project for Mission Zero, even if it’s their first ever lines of code.
 You don’t need any hardware or special coding skills - anyone can take part in celebrating digital skills and space!

-The projects will contribute to the daily routine aboard the ISS by displaying a personal message or image on the Astro Pi and measuring the ambient air temperature.
-Each team that takes part will receive a certificate stating the date and time their code was executed on the ISS!
+The projects will contribute to the daily routine aboard the ISS by displaying a personal message or image on the Astro Pi and measuring the relative humidity.
+Each individual or team that takes part will receive a certificate stating the date and time their code was executed on the ISS!

-Over the first two weeks of February, Kids Code Jeunesse will be running free Code In The Stars workshops in Science Centres across Canada to teach kids the basics of Python.
+Throughout February, Kids Code Jeunesse will be running free, online Code In The Stars workshops across Canada to teach kids the basics of Python.

 This equips kids with the knowledge they need to take part in the Astro Pi challenge - but you can still enter the competition without attending a workshop.